E-RIHS/hs-interoperability/External Models/README.md

 context of complete research scenarios, created by domain experts and designed to be displayed within the Standardization Survival Kit web application, visible at
 (https://www.parthenos-project.eu/portal/ssk-2); (http://ssk.huma-num.fr/#/scenarios)
 The final report of this work on the definition of the Standardization Survival Kit (SSK) has been published in Zenodo:  [Romary, Laurent, Riondet, Charles, Tadjou, Lionel, Sotiropoulou, Sophia, & Seillier, Dorian.
 (2019).
 PARTHENOS D4.4 Report on Standardization – Final]. (see also Annex 1- Heritage Science specific activities) (https://doi.org/10.5281/zenodo.2607014)

+### Parthenos Heritage Science standardization activities

+In the domain of Heritage Science standardization is not well-advanced and there is a rather limited number of procedures or protocols that are carried out following an approved standard workflow.
+This is explained by the fact that institutions or domain experts follow well defined protocols, either based on institution tradition or expert’s own experience as well as on generally adopted best practices, which are, however, often designed for specific ends or adapted to available instrumentation or case specific conditions in which the analytical campaign is carried out.
+However, the impact of standard procedures in upgrading the safety of users/operators and objects, the performance of the methods, the quality, reliability of the results is well recognised.
+Further, there is a common will to obtain effective interoperability between different Heritage Science communities and integration of inter/cross/trans disciplinary information; to this end, rules and standards need to be established for the documentation of data produced from the different communities.
+The development and adoption of
+“universal” protocols and standards are intended as reference framework to generate valuable information and suitable metadata to be stored, accessed, queried, shared and reused among the institutions, scientists and conservation professionals in various contexts and research scenarios.
+Exchange and creation of new knowledge across disciplines, actions, research and services put in central focus the efficient interoperability of data (Wilkinson et al. 2016).

+The main inhibitors for the interoperability of data across institutions, domain experts and disciplines is the incompatibility of data formats, heterogeneity of data representation (metadata schemas) and lack of common interdisciplinary understanding/interpretation of the data.
+During this “pre-standardization” phase, documents describing established analytical protocols and best practices need to be shared, assessed and be widely accepted through consensus among experts in the field of Heritage Science.

+In this context, the use of the SSK platform was intended, in Parthenos project, to provide a forum for domain experts to gather best practices, exchange and agree on specifications and criteria to be applied consistently towards standardization procedures.
+On the same time, the SSK platform supports educational purposes disseminating scenarios of research for scientists and professionals new in the field or in the use of a specific method, in particular.
+A synchronized, equally major effort was put towards the outline of metadata schemas that will enable interoperability of data produced and related information obtained through standard protocols.

+The scope of this task was to generate a common general scheme of documentation and metadata structure adaptable to be specific of the different analytical protocols and procedures but retaining a standard/template outline enabling exchange of information in a proper way.
+More precisely, SSK scenarios that describe in detail the steps to follow in the application and documentation of specific analytical protocols for the in situ characterization of materials on heritage objects have been enriched with the related structure of metadata for data representation.
+Furthermore, the metadata have been mapped in CIDOC-CRM (and compatible models) as a common and extensible semantic framework to formulate relevant information on the analytical protocols, related projects, analytical or conservation campaigns and heritage objects involved in a structured manner compatible for information systems .
+CIDOC-CRM has been used as a semantic reference model which reinforces compatibility and enables exchange of digital information resources produced and stored in different management systems.

+#### References
+[CIDOC CRM (ISO 21127:2006)] (http://cidoc-crm.org) Core model + domain-specific extensions as [CRMsci Scientific observation information] - (http://cidoc-crm.org/crmsci); [CMRdig Provenance metadata for digital objects] (http://cidoc-crm.org/crmdig)